 Cardin, Portman Introduce Bipartisan Legislation to Create U.S. Tax Code Parity for Beauty Services Providers

-WASHINGTON–U.S. Senators Ben Cardin (D-Md.) and Rob Portman (R-Ohio), both members of the Senate Finance Committee, today introduced the Small Business Tax Fairness and Compliance Simplification Act—legislation to empower beauty services providers, such as barbers, manicurists, skincare specialists, and hairstylists.
+WASHINGTON – U.S. Senate Committee on Small Business & Entrepreneurship Chair Ben Cardin (D-Md.) and U.S. Senator Rob Portman (R-Ohio), both members of the Senate Finance Committee, have introduced the Small Business Tax Fairness and Compliance Simplification Act—legislation to empower beauty services providers, such as barbers, manicurists, skincare specialists, and hairstylists.
 The measure expands the Federal Insurance Contribution Act (FICA) tax tip credit to include the beauty service industry, bringing the industry in line with the food and beverages sector.
 Today, more than 80 percent of the 1.2 million establishments that provide beauty services, such as hair and nail salons, have 10 or fewer employees and the majority are owned and operated by women and minorities.

-“In many communities in Maryland, barbershops, nail salons, and other beauty service establishments are some of the most reliable paths to the middle class for women and minorities,” said Senator Cardin.
+“Barbershops, nail salons, and other beauty service establishments are some of the most reliable paths to the middle class for women and minorities,” Cardin said.
 “Workers in the beauty services industry are as reliant on tips as food and beverage workers, and it is time for the tax code to catch up.
 I am proud to introduce this bill with Senator Portman to modernize the tax code so beauty services establishments can grow their businesses and create jobs in Maryland and across the country.”

 Section 45B of the tax code currently allows food and beverage establishments to claim a credit against the business’s income taxes for FICA taxes paid on tip wages.
 This tip credit enhances tax compliance, improves the accurate reporting of tips by employees, and preserves Social Security benefits for such employees.
 The tax credit is currently limited to the food and beverage industry, yet tipping is also customary in the beauty service industry.
 In fact, many beauty service workers rely on tips as a primary source of income to support their families and make ends meet.
 This bipartisan measure would extend the existing 45B FICA tax tip credit to the beauty service industry to ensure that these small businesses can claim this credit.

-According the Bureau of Labor Statistics, job growth in the beauty service industry is projected to outpace the overall U.S. economy over the next decade, with employment in certain beauty service occupations, projected to grow at least 10 percent—double the expected 5 percent increase for all occupations.
+Before the pandemic, according the Bureau of Labor Statistics, job growth in the beauty service industry was projected to outpace the overall U.S. economy over the next decade, with employment in certain beauty service occupations, projected to grow at least 10 percent—double the expected 5 percent increase for all occupations.
+However, the industry has been greatly affected by the COVID-19 pandemic.
+According to a recent study from the Federal Reserve, barber shops, nail salons and other beauty service employers were the hardest hit by the pandemic.
+Between March 2020 and February 2021, closures of more than 100,000 establishments above and beyond the expected rate occurred for this industry.

-- Andrea DeLeon – Kao Salon Division (Baltimore, MD): “At the Kao Salon Division, we understand how the FICA Tax Tip Credit will relieve our network of Goldwell and KMS salons from an unbalanced tax burden in relation to other tipped industries.
+Andrea DeLeon of Kao Salon Division in Baltimore, Maryland said: “At the Kao Salon Division, we understand how the FICA Tip Tax Credit will relieve our network of Goldwell and KMS salons from an unbalanced tax burden in relation to other tipped industries.
 This reduction in taxes will free up capital that salon owners can invest back into their businesses allowing them to provide an enhanced salon experience for stylists and clients.”

-- Jackie Buckler – The Hair Company (Leonardtown, MD): “As a small business owner, like others, it’s a struggle.
+Jackie Buckler, owner of The Hair Company in Leonardtown, Maryland said: “As a small business owner, like others, it’s a struggle.
 It is difficult to compete with large corporations and government for employees, as we are unable to offer the benefits packages they can.
 Our salon is 100% compliant with reporting tips.
 Paying on those tips that we receive no income for on top of now paying 40 hours sick pay to our employees is making it difficult to get ahead.
 We employee 48 team members.
 95% of those we put through an extensive training program that is a huge expense to our company, however we do not want people to just have a job, but a fulfilling career both personally and financially.
 Being exempt from this tax break is making it harder to continue this.”

-- Rowena Yeager – Studio Wish Salon (Twinsburg, Ohio): “The benefits to the salon industry receiving the FICA tax tip will allow for greater growth within each salon.
+Rowena Yeager of Studio Wish Salon in Twinsburg, Ohio said: “The benefits to the salon industry receiving the FICA tax tip will allow for greater growth within each salon.
 These funds could be reallocated towards education, pay raises, renovations as well as hiring and increasing employment opportunities.
 The restaurant industry receives this tax tip credit and passing this bill will create fairness within the 2 highest tipping industries.
 It is time so let’s make it happen!”

 Next Article Previous Article